codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 ## <a name="working-with-containers"></a>Working with containers

-Docker creates containers based on images that contain all the files needed to run the application, Docker will run the application and after that the container will be erased, nothing will be saved inside the container.
+Docker creates containers based on images that contain all the files needed to run the application, Docker will run the application and after that, the container will be erased, nothing will be saved inside the container.

 We can start running our first container with: